exzombie/motokurnikator/README.md

 uses an Arduino with the ArduinoISP sketch as the programmer.
 Select the correct port for that in preferences.txt.

 The variables and preprocessor macros at the top of the sketch define which pin belongs to which switch, the motor direction and the amount of hysteresis.
 Adjust to match your particular circuit.
+If you are using a DC motor, disable the `MOTOR_TYPE_STEPPER` definition and tie the motor's H-bridge to pins `motor1` and `motor3`.
+There is also a timeout setting which should be set to just a bit longer than necessary for the door to fully open or close; it prevents the motor from draining your battery (if you have one) in case something breaks.

 [4]: http://openprog.altervista.org/ "Open Programmer"